-When the players have taken out their cards for the first hand, click on the green "redeal" button at the bottom of the screen and enter the first board number, with either "o" for the Open Room or "c" for the Closed Room in front of it, and click on OK.
+➤ When the players have taken out their cards for the first hand, click on the green "redeal" button at the bottom of the screen and enter the first board number, with either "o" for the Open Room or "c" for the Closed Room in front of it (at the beginning of each half, the dialog box will already have o1 or c1 in it and that will be correct; at the beginning of the second segment, you will need to add a 6 to that 1 to get o16 or c16), and click on OK.
 When the hand appears on your screen, check one player's hand against that on your screen.
 If it doesn't match, first make sure they have the right board on the table, then make sure the board is correctly oriented (check to see that the South hand you are looking at does not match the North hand on your screen.
-If things still don't match, ask the players to wait for a moment and call the director, because something has gone wrong.
+If things still don't match, ask the players to wait for a moment and call the director, because something has gone wrong).
 After the first board, the "redeal" dialog box should have the right board number entered, unless the players have managed to get the boards out of order.